Entitlement to financial assistance

 Entitlement to financial assistance with care costs

-You can apply for a financial assessment to see if you are entitled to help with the cost of your care.
-You are only entitled to financial assistance from the date you come to us requesting help.
+Once you have had a care needs assessment and have been found to have eligible needs, you can apply for a financial assessment to see if you are entitled to help with the cost of your care.

 The earliest point we can consider assistance with funding is from the date you contacted us requesting help with your care fees.
 If your capital drops below the limit for funding after this date, assistance with funding can only be agreed from the date your capital falls below the upper limit.